Is Your Content Strategy Still Built for 2021?

 What Even Was a 2021 Content Strategy?

-This approach worked to an extent, but it lacked the adaptability and intelligence needed in 2025’s content landscape.
-With changing algorithms, shrinking attention spans, and AI everywhere, that old playbook simply doesn’t cut it anymore.
+This old playbook worked back then, but it lacked the adaptability and intelligence today’s fast-moving, AI-powered content landscape demands.
+With smarter algorithms, shorter attention spans, and evolving user intent, 2021 strategies simply don’t cut it anymore.

 ChatGPT is one of the leading AI tools helping marketers and creators streamline their content strategy in 2025